The best things to do in Bend for December

 • Sip a hearty craft brew beside a fire pit on the Bend Ale Trail.
 Now’s a great time to swill seasonal faves you’ll only find this time of year!

 • Lots of folks choose the holidays to get engaged, and wouldn’t it be awesome to plan your proposal on a snowshoe outing?
-Plenty of folks have popped the question on Moonlight Snowshoe Tours with Wanderlust, or check out my snowshoeing roundup to pick the spot that’s right for you.
+Plenty of lovebirds have popped the question on Moonlight Snowshoe Tours with Wanderlust, or check out my snowshoeing roundup to pick the spot that’s right for you.

 Have a great holiday season in Bend, everyone!
 Enjoy your walk (or snowshoe, bike, or ski run) in our winter wonderland.